aimms/how-to/Articles/329/329-more-logging.rst

 This logging facility is somewhat similar to the `log4j <https://logging.apache.org/log4j/2.x/>`_ technology.
 In this article, we explore how this facility can be used for initial troubleshooting in AIMMS projects.

+But first, the log files are there to help diagnose an issue in the application.
+The reverse is not true: an alarming message in the log files does not necessarily indicate a problem in the application.
-But first, the log files are there to help diagnose an issue in the application; the application does not exist to demonstrate surprising log file contents.
-For instance, connections are often maintained at several layers, thus facilitating automatic recovery.
-When a connection fails at a lower level, this may give a warning, but there is recovery at a higher level.
+For instance, connections are often maintained at several layers, thereby facilitating automatic recovery.
+When a connection fails at a lower level, this sounds alarming, but there may be a recovery at a higher level.
 In short:

 .. warning:: The AIMMS log files are designed to be interpreted by AIMMS staff.
              Please do not be alarmed if (parts of it) don't make sense.